Professional Teeth Cleanings

 Curettes are also commonly used to clean the teeth, and they are metal instruments that are designed specifically to fit in between and around teeth.
 Curettes are ideal for people with sensitive teeth.
 However, when you work with a dental hygienist who is capable and experienced, regardless of the tool being used, it only requires a moderate amount of pressure to remove even the most stubborn buildup.

 After all calculus and plaque have been removed, your teeth will be polished using a low-speed rotary brush that has a soft rubber tip and a slightly gritty gel.
 As the tip spins, the teeth are polished, leaving them smooth and sparkly.

 While many people actually enjoy getting their teeth cleaned, even people who don’t like it don’t typically report any noticeable discomfort during cleanings.
 However, if it’s been a few years since you’ve had your teeth cleaned, it may take some time to get used to the sensation.
 If you experience any pain or discomfort during your cleaning, please let your hygienist know.
 A topical numbing gel may be applied, or we can look into another anesthetic option, to ensure you have a more comfortable experience.

-If you have a bacterial buildup on your gums, it could make them sore or lead to slight bleeding during your cleaning.
+If you have bacterial buildup on your gums, it could make them sore or lead to slight bleeding during your cleaning.
 Luckily, though, you can prevent this from occurring in the future by practicing regular dental care at home, like by using more advanced flossing techniques or specially designed mouthwashes.
 Bleeding gums may also indicate the need for an increase in in-office cleanings.
-Cleanings, examinations and other preventative dental treatments will help to reduce the likelihood of developing dental problems down the road, and it will keep your smile functional and beautiful for as long as possible.
+Cleanings, examinations, and other preventative dental treatments will help reduce the likelihood of developing dental problems down the road, and this approach will keep your smile functional and beautiful for as long as possible.

 Dental Hygiene Visit